As thoughts turn to the 30th anniversary of Brimfield and Little Hereford Bowling club DAVE EVANS takes a look back at how it all started.

 His painted bowlers - which look faintly familiar although Don insists they were carved entirely from his imagination - have been a feature at the club for many years and, with time finally taking its toll, are currently being restored to their former glory in oak by wood-carver Andy Pearson from Orleton.

-Watch this space for an announcement on how the club plans to mark its 30th anniversary in 2018 - the 25th anniversary was celebrated with a tour to Windsor and concluded with a handshake from her Majesty the Queen as she turned up unannounced at one of our matches!
+The Club will be marking its 30th anniversary in 2018 with match against the Friends of English Bowls in June and a tour to Torquay in July - the 25th anniversary was celebrated with a tour to Windsor and concluded with a handshake from her Majesty the Queen as she turned up unannounced at one of our matches!

 Below shows the Snug at Brimfield & Little Hereford Bowling Club